Lusitaniae/phpfpm_exporter/README.md

 This exporter also provides a way for embedding the output of arbitrary PHP scripts into its metrics page, analogous to the node exporter's `textfile` collector.
-Scripts that are specified with the:x `--phpfpm.script-collector-paths` flag will be run through PHP-FPM.
+Scripts that are specified with the `--phpfpm.script-collector-paths` flag will be run through PHP-FPM.
 Any metrics printed by the PHP script will be merged into the metrics provided by this exported.
 An example use case includes printing metrics